Levintsky/ML-tutorial/RL/Algorithms.md

 		- PG: Var(∇f(θ)) ~ Var(R(a))Var(∇logp(a;θ))
 		- ES: Var(∇f(θ)) ~ Var(R(a))Var(∇logp(θ';θ))
 	- Experiments: 3D humanoid walking in 10 minute, competitive on Atari;
-- Edoardo Conti, Vashisht Madhavan, Felipe Petroski Such, Joel Lehman, Kenneth O. Stanley, Jeff Clune.
+- Uber-AI.
 Improving Exploration in Evolution Strategies for Deep Reinforcement Learning via a Population of Novelty-Seeking Agents.
 NIPS'18
 	- NES-based on **novelty**, not only evaluation score;
 	- b(π): domain-specific behavior characterization; (could be location for locomotion, ...)
 	- N(θ, A) = 1/λ Σ|b(π) - bi-knn|, find KNN in Action set A;
 	- ∇E[f(θ)] = 1/σ E[ε N(θ+σε,A)]
 - NSRAdapt-ES (NSRA-ES): perf + novelty in es search;
 	- θ = θ + α 1/σ Σ_i εi((1-w)N(θ+ε,A) + wF(θ+ε))
-- ERL: Shauharda Khadka, Kagan Tumer.
+- ERL: S Khadka, K Tumer.
 Evolution-Guided Policy Gradient in Reinforcement Learning.
 NIPS'18
 	- Combine Cross Entropy Method (CEM) with DDPG or TD3.
-- CEM-RL: Aloïs Pourchot, Olivier Sigaud.
+- CEM-RL: A Pourchot, O Sigaud.
 CEM-RL: Combining evolutionary and gradient-based methods for policy search.
 ICLR'19
 	- The mean actor of the CEM population π is initialized with a random actor network;
 	- The critic network Q is initialized too, updated by DDPG/TD3;
 	- Repeat: